samrecipes/recipes/breakfast_sandwich.md

 ## INGREDIENTS
     - 1 Costco (Kirkland) butter croissant
-    - 2 or 3 links of pork breakfast sausage (a patty would be ok instead)
+    - 2 or 3 links of pork breakfast sausage (Farmer John skinless links is a good one and available at Target)
     - 1 slice havarti cheese
     - 1 egg
     - Plochman's yellow mustard